What Passing Off means?

 - An injunction to prevent further actions that amount to passing off

 Our team have a wide ranging expertise in dealing with disputes involving intellectual property infringement and the protection of reputation, both personal and business related.

 We deal with disputes concerning copyright, design right and trademark infringement and common law passing off, as well as confidential information and non–competition litigation both in the context of employment and commercial conflicts.

-Our dedicated Dispute Resolution team has a wide range of experience and depth of knowledge in avoiding or resolving legal…
+Our dedicated commercial litigation and dispute resolution team has a wide range of experience and depth of knowledge in avoiding…

 Rogers and Norton's Intellectual Property team deals with a wide range of contentious and non-contentious issues arising in connection with…